lu-jim/mobile-portfolio/README.md

 # Luis's portfolio

 > This project is part of a larger project to build a portfolio following a Figma template for both desktop and mobile.
-The purpose for this particular section is to create the skeleton for the mobile version
+The purpose for this particular section is to create both the desktop and mobile versions.

 ![screenshot](./app_screenshot.png)